bitcoinops/bitcoinops.github.io/_topics/en/responsible-disclosures.md

 ## Required.
 Use Markdown formatting.
 Only one paragraph.
 No links allowed.
 ## Should be less than 500 characters
 excerpt: >
-  **Responsible disclosures** were occassions when someone discovered a vulnerability in Bitcoin-related software and reported it to developers, affected users, and the public in a way that helped minimize harm.
+  **Responsible disclosures** were occasions when someone discovered a vulnerability in Bitcoin-related software and reported it to developers, affected users, and the public in a way that helped minimize harm.